All Articles

 sudo mkdir /var/yubico

-sudo chown root.root /var/yubico
+sudo chown root /var/yubico

 sudo chmod 700 /var/yubico